aws-samples/awsome-distributed-training/micro-benchmarks/nccl-tests/README.md

 ### Amazon EKS

+1. You need to deploy MPI Operator prior to the test.
+Follow [instructions](https://github.com/kubeflow/mpi-operator?tab=readme-ov-file#installation) for the set up.
-1. Prepare the MPIJob manifest
+2. Prepare the MPIJob manifest
    Edit file `kubernetes/nccl-tests.yaml` and adjust the following values:

    - `slotsPerWorker: 8`: set to the number of GPUs per node in your cluster